kindspells/astro-shield/README.md

 - For now, the SRI hashes calculation is done only for inlined resources.
 This will be solved in future releases.
+- For now, this integration only works for generated static content (the exported subresource integrity hashes could be used in dynamic contexts, but that does not cover the whole SSG use case)

 ## How to install